-If you are interested in registering for the Spring 2015 semester of chatELC, please email email@example.com to register.
-Registration is currently closed.
+If you are interested in registering for the Summer 2015 semester of chatELC, please email email@example.com to register.
+Registration is currently open.

 Date, Time, and Location

-The Spring 2015 session will run from January 27 until April 16.
+The Summer 2015 session will run from July 20 until August 7.
 Group time and location are decided during the registration period.

 Frequently Asked Questions

 What is the difference between a group and a class?